How We Choose Paper for Our Giclée Art Prints - Epson Hot Press and Hahnemühle

 All other collections → printed on Epson Hot Press Bright White or Photo Rag 308, depending on which stock the closest partner studio has on hand.

-Keeping multiple top‑tier options lets us print closer to you, trim shipping time, and avoid ever downgrading to lower‑grade paper.
+Keeping multiple top-tier giclée papers in rotation lets us print closer to you, trim shipping time, and avoid ever downgrading to lower-grade stock.

 Caring for the Print